little-thanh/poec_project_gr1/README.md

    - Click "Start 2E2 Testing" in Chrome
    - Browser Chrome open automatically
    - Choose example : "login.cy.js" in the folder "cypress\e2e"

+## Credits

+Credit to Little-boy for the project